Ghost Ranch & Abiquiú Photography Guide

 • Eroded formations create interesting shapes

-• Easy access (right from parking area)
+• Easy access (small parking area on the right)

 Camera Settings: